Humphrey Burton: Broadcasting career

 A 20-year association with conductor/composer Leonard Bernstein followed; he directed over 170 documentaries and filmed concerts, including cycles of symphonies by Mahler, Beethoven, Schumann, Brahms and many others, as well as Bernstein's own compositions.
 The films were almost all produced for the Munich company Unitel.
 He also worked with other great conductors, including Karajan, Solti, Kleiber, and Abbado, and with pianists including Pogorelic, Brendel and Zimerman.

 He was guest director of the Hollywood Bowl in 1983 and director of Tanglewood's 70th Bernstein Birthday Bash in 1988.
 He served as Artistic Adviser to the Barbican 1988–91, where he was responsible for the award-winning festival of Scandinavian arts entitled Tender is the North.
 After Bernstein died in 1990, Burton spent three years in New York researching and writing his biography, Leonard Bernstein - A Life 1994.
 Other musician biographies followed: Yehudi Menuhin in 2000 and William Walton – The Romantic Loner (OUP 2002, co-authored with Maureen Murray).
 For the decade after his return from New York he worked in the US and Europe as director and/or programme presenter of classical music (for Classic FM and Radio 3), opera, ballet, documentaries and music competitions.
 He celebrated his 70th birthday by conducting Verdi's Requiem at the Royal Albert Hall, raising £75,000 for the prostate research charity.
 Later in 2001 he moved to Aldeburgh, where he has been President of the Aldeburgh Music Club since 2010 and has presented fifteen seasons of Matinées Musicales at the local cinema.
-In 2011 he mounted a Schubert weekend to mark his 80th birthday.
+In 2011, he mounted a Schubert weekend to mark his 80th birthday.

-He has been awarded four Emmies and two British Academy Television Awards, the Royal Television Society's silver medal and a Sony Gold Award.
+He was awarded four Emmies and two British Academy Television Awards, the Royal Television Society's silver medal and a Sony Gold Award.
 He was appointed a CBE in the Millennium Honours 2000.

-Family
+Personal life and death

 In 1957, Burton married Gretel Davis, but the couple later divorced.
-In 1970, he married Swedish radio and TV presenter Christina Hansegård.
-He has six children: Chris Hockey, retired (born 1949); Clare Dibble, TV producer and schoolteacher (born 1959); Matthew Burton, actor-director-drama teacher (born 1962); Helena Burton, artist and art therapist (born 1968); Lukas Burton, TV/film composer and producer (born 1971); and Clemency Burton-Hill (mother: Gillian Hawser), a television and radio presenter (born 1981).
+In 1970, he married Swedish radio and television presenter Christina Hansegård.
+He had six children: Chris Hockey (born 1949); Clare Dibble, television producer and schoolteacher (born 1959); Matthew Burton, actor-director-drama teacher (born 1962); Helena Burton, artist and art therapist (born 1968); Lukas Burton, television and film composer and producer (born 1971); and Clemency Burton-Hill (mother: Gillian Hawser), a television and radio presenter (born 1981).

+Burton died at his home on 17 December 2025, at the age of 94.